Andrekukshinov/contribution_mjs/for/for_theory.md

 Before diving into "loops", make the console output with the words: "writing the same code doesn't have much impact, and it's also time-consuming" for 20 times.

+####Task
+Repeat is bad.
+Create a program that will make console output for 20 times, saying:
+"writing the same code doesn't have much impact, and it's also time consuming".
+No loops, streams are allowed.
+The task should be implemented inside of repeatIsBad() of code snippet:

+    public class Main {
+        public void repeatIsBad(){
+            //write your code here
+        }
+    }

 ###Place for task
 ***next page***
 ###Plain task solution
 You must have got something like this: